aaronsouthcombe/aaronsouthcombe/README.md

 # Welcome to My GitHub Profile!

 Hey there!
-I'm Aaron, and I'm excited to share my journey of exploring efficiency, creating innovative projects, and diving into the depths of programming languages like Rust, Go, and Python.
+I'm Aaron, and I'm excited to share my journey of exploring efficiency, creating innovative projects, and diving into the depths of programming languages like Rust and Python.
 With a background in network administration and platform integration, I'm all about tackling new challenges and learning about how things work at the lowest level.

 ## About Me